Pricing

 We have 2 wait-list options....

-1. Preferred Wait-list - After paying a small fee of $200, you will be added to our preferred wait-list, for the opportunity to place a deposit on a viable litter.
+Priority Wait-list - Part of the price of a Taylored Doberman puppy is a small fee of $200.
+Once paid, you will be added to this wait-list, for the opportunity to place a deposit on a viable litter.
 You will be contacted before any additional advertisement or announcement is made for any viable puppies.
 This is truly a priority list, putting you in a priority position, ahead of many others.
-The fee to be on this list is non-refundable, and is in addition to the purchase cost of a puppy.
+You are not paying any more for a Taylored Doberman puppy than anyone else would pay, but you are making the commitment prior to others, and get priority treatment!
+The fee to be on this list is non-refundable, and is part of the purchase cost of a puppy.
 Once you pay to be on this list, it locks in the current pricing, quoted at the time you enter the list, and that quoted price will be honored even if our prices increase at any time.
+Others don't get a locked-in price, and are subject to the current pricing structure, whatever it is at the time of purchase.
 Wait-listers will be notified as soon as a litter is born and determined to be viable and healthy, in the order they are placed on the list.
 It is important that you provide a means of contact where we can get a response within 12 hours.
 Once we present an offer, you must respond within 12 hours of notification.
 After 12 hours, we will move to the next person on the wait-list.
-(In the unlikely event we go out of business, for any reason, we will refund this payment if you have been on the list for 12 months or less.)
+(In the unlikely event we go out of business, for any reason, we will refund this payment if you have been on the list for 12 months or less, or haven't had any offers for a puppy given.)
 You will have 1 opportunity to turn down an offer for a puppy in the color/gender we put you on the wait-list for.
 But after you turn down 1 offer, you either have to accept the next offer, or forfeit your place on the wait-list.
+To go back on the list, you will have to start the process over again, payment included.
+Please take note that this fee is NOT a deposit for a puppy, and the deposit amount to reserve a specific puppy is separate from, and in addition to, this fee.

-For all wait-lists - It is important to give us contact info where we can reach you and you can respond quickly.
-We will only wait the specified amount of time for each list above, before we move to the next name on the list.
-So if you want to be considered for a deposit on any particular litter, you need to ensure we are able to reach you in a timely manner.
+For all wait-list participants: It is important to give us contact info where we can reach you and you can respond quickly.
+We will only wait the specified amount of time as mentioned above, before we move to the next name on the list (unless a different time is given when we contact you.
+That will supersede this info).
+So, in other words, if you want to be considered for a deposit on any particular litter, you need to ensure we are able to reach you in a timely manner.
 If you wish to be added to our wait-list, I will need ALL of the following pieces of information.
 If you neglect to give us ALL pieces of information, we reserve the right to skip over your name when contacting our wait-listers.
 Upon receipt of complete information, you will be added to the bottom of the list, in the order your info is received (and including receipt of payment for primary listers).
 Once we have viable puppies, you will have 3 options....

 1. Place a non-refundable deposit on the upcoming, confirmed litter.

-2. Remain on the list, to be contacted when the next litter is confirmed.
+2. Remain on the list, to be contacted when the next litter is confirmed (this can only be done once per $200 paid).

-ALL of the following pieces of info will be needed to be added to a wait-list -
+ALL of the following pieces of info will be needed to be added to the wait-list -

 1. First and last name.